iwaxx/debookee/docs/faq.rst

 ========================================================================================================    ==========================
 `LanScan - Free - App Store <https://itunes.apple.com/us/app/lanscan/id472226235?mt=12>`_                   Only 4 hostnames are fully displayed, you'll see the first 3 chars of the others.
 `LanScan - In-App purchase Pro - App Store <https://itunes.apple.com/us/app/lanscan/id472226235?mt=12>`_    No limitation on resolved hostnames
-`LanScan Pro <https://itunes.apple.com/us/app/lanscan-pro/id562184107?mt=12>`_                              No limitation on resolved hostnames.
-Same code as In-App purchase, it was just created before In-App existed.
-Since v4, it's preferred to buy the In-App purchase in LanScan Free edition than buying the LanScan Pro application.
+`LanScan Pro <https://itunes.apple.com/us/app/lanscan-pro/id562184107?mt=12>`_                              Since v5, LanScan Pro is no longer maintained and all current users are migrated to LanScan + In-App.
+Don't buy LanScan Pro anymore.
 Debookee's LanScan tool                                                                                     Advanced version of LanScan Pro application.
 Each new feature is first released in Debookee's LanScan tool, then on App Store
 ========================================================================================================    ==========================